About Sean

 Public sector and civic technology

-Sean has managed public-sector projects for the City and County of San Francisco, including the Elections Commission's open-source election system.
-He served as Director of Engineering for the Foundation for American Innovation's Open Data Initiative, advancing government financial transparency, and chaired the Open Source Initiative's Public Policy Working Group.
+Sean has worked for the City and County of San Francisco and their Elections Commission on their open-source election system, with the Foundation for American Innovation on government financial and election transparency projects, and chaired the Open Source Initiative's Public Policy Working Group.
 As the second employee of the Open Mobility Foundation, formed by the Los Angeles Department of Transportation, he built collaboration structures across roughly 50 contributors from public agencies and private companies.

 Why Zone 7